 - Children will grow and learn because of their nature.
 As Brandi Vencel says over at Afterthoughts, the principle that children are persons ‘shifts the responsibility of learning from teacher to student… [A Charlotte Mason education] does not require great feats of teaching.
 It does not require me to constantly try and attract my children’s attention through entertaining means.
 I don’t need to read silly books that are purported to appeal to children.
 I don’t need to talk down to them.’

 Why does personhood matter?
 Why is it relevant to parents of toddlers and preschoolers?
 When we see our children as persons, really see them, we take them seriously.
 We tune into their wants, needs and interests.
 Miss Mason says to teachers that ‘a child comes into their hands with a mind of amazing potentialities’ (Towards a Philosophy of Education, p.
-38).
+38) (affiliate link).
 We must approach that mind with humility, aware that we could impede upon that potential if we aren’t careful.